Johnstown Flood: Events of the flood

 Continuing on its way downstream to Johnstown, 14 mi by river to the west, the water picked up debris such as trees, houses, and animals.
 At the Conemaugh Viaduct, a 78 ft railroad bridge, the flood was momentarily stemmed when debris jammed against the stone bridge's arch.
 But within seven minutes, the viaduct collapsed, allowing the flood to resume its course.
 Owing to the delay at the stone arch, the flood waters gained renewed hydraulic head, resulting in a stronger, more abrupt wave of water hitting places downstream than otherwise might have been expected.
 The small town of Mineral Point, 1 mi below the viaduct, was the first populated place to be hit with this renewed force.
 About thirty families lived on the village's single street.
 After the flood, there were no structures, no topsoil, no subsoil in Mineral Point – only the bedrock was left.
 The death toll here was approximately sixteen people.
 In 2009, studies showed that the flood's flow rate through the narrow valley exceeded 12000 m3/s, comparable to the flow rate of the Mississippi River at its delta, which varies between 7000 and 20000 m3/s.

 The village of East Conemaugh was the next populated area to fall victim to the flood.
 One witness on high ground near the town described the water as almost obscured by debris, resembling "a huge hill rolling over and over".
 From his idle locomotive in the town's railyard, engineer John Hess heard and felt the rumbling of the approaching flood.
 Throwing his locomotive into reverse, he raced backward toward East Conemaugh, the whistle blowing constantly.
 His warning saved many people who reached high ground.
 When the flood hit, it picked up the still-moving locomotive off the tracks and floated it aside; Hess himself survived, but at least fifty people died, including about twenty-five passengers stranded on trains in the village.

 Just before reaching the main part of Johnstown, the flood surge hit the Cambria Iron Works in the town of Woodvale, sweeping up railroad cars and barbed wire.
+One survivor from Cambria City described the moment the rush hit: "In 15 minutes the water rose 10 feet, and in five minutes more I am sure 50 houses came floating down the streets.
+There were people in every one of them, and God only knows how many were lost."
+He described the houses jamming together and being battered to pieces before carrying far, and recalled that when he looked back from the flood, "where Cambria City stood there was nothing but a great lake of water."
 Of Woodvale's 1,100 residents, 314 died in the flood.
 Boilers exploded when the flood hit the Gautier Wire Works, causing black smoke seen by Johnstown residents.
 Miles of barbed wire became entangled with the rest of the debris in the flood waters.